 £170 could enable two women's groups to set up and manage village savings and loan schemes, so women can access small business loans to start up or expand their micro-enterprises;

-£2,154 could provide one community based organisation in Sierra Leone with farming tools, equipment and inputs, as well as establishing a seed bank to enable community members to access improved, climate-resilient crop varieties.
+£2,154 could provide one community based organisation in Sierra Leone with farming tools and equipment, as well as establishing a community-owned seed bank to support over 300 families to access improved, climate-resilient crop varieties.